Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Mean chiral displacement

-while in the $SU(3)$ model, $\mathcal P_1(t)$ and $\mathcal P_3(t)$, in Fig.~\ref{fig:ldos_su2_3}(c) and (d), respectively.
-In simulations we also inject particles in the lower energy bands.
-This is done in $SU(2)$ model by injecting a pair of particles at different sites.
+while in the SU(3) model, $\mathcal P_1(t)$ and $\mathcal P_3(t)$, in Fig.~\ref{fig:ldos_su2_3}(c) and (d), respectively.
+In simulations, we also inject particles in the lower energy bands.
+This is done in SU(2) model by injecting a pair of particles at different sites.
 Then, modulo Hubbard local repulsion between them, the two particles propagate freely, such that $\mathcal P_1(t)$, properly normalized, has a response similar to the noninteracting SSH model.
-Similarly in the $SU(3)$ model, we inject the particles at three different sites, or as a doublon plus a single particle.
+Similarly, in the SU(3) model, we inject the particles at three different sites, or as a doublon plus a single particle.
 In all cases we see that $\mathcal P_1(t)$ approximates the quantized response in the noninteracting SSH model.
-In theses cases, due to repulsive Hubbard interactions, formations of a doublon in $SU(2)$ model or a trion in $SU(3)$ is suppressed such that (unnormalized) $\mathcal P_2(t)$ and $\mathcal P_3(t)$, respectively, are zero [datasets B, D, E in Fig.~\ref{fig:ldos_su2_3}(c) and (d)].
-Therefore $\mathcal P_2(t)$ and $\mathcal P_3(t)$ are specific measures when injecting a doublon in the $SU(2)$ model, or a trion in $SU(3)$ model.
+In these cases, due to repulsive Hubbard interactions, formations of a doublon in SU(2) model or a trion in SU(3) is suppressed such that (unnormalized) $\mathcal P_2(t)$ and $\mathcal P_3(t)$, respectively, are zero [datasets B, D, E in Fig.~\ref{fig:ldos_su2_3}(c) and (d)].
+Therefore, $\mathcal P_2(t)$ and $\mathcal P_3(t)$ are specific measures when injecting a localized two-particle state in the SU(2) model, or a three-particle one in SU(3) model.

+Notably, MCD appears to be well quantized under weak interactions.
+This is demonstrated in Figure~\ref{fig:diff_U}, where a doublon and a trion are injected at the center of the lattice for both SU(2) and SU(3) models.
+The cumulative average MCDs $\mathcal P^c_{1,2}(t_\infty)$ and $\mathcal P^c_{1,3}(t_\infty)$ are recorded for various interaction strengths $U$.
+The results indicate that MCD is strongly affected by the quantum fluctuations for certain $\delta$ values, namely when the doublon or trion band overlaps in energy with the rest of the many-body spectrum in the SU(2) or SU(3) model, respectively.
+In all other cases, the MCD shows the expected transition from 0 in the trivial region to 0.5 in the nontrivial region, even when there is no energy gap, as shown in Figs.~\ref{fig:diff_U}(a) and~\ref{fig:diff_U}(b).